 Come celebrate “JACK Alive” at this benefit concert for JACK, an Obie Award-winning performance venue in Clinton Hill, Brooklyn.
 Hosted by Natasha, Pierre & The Great Comet of 1812 composer Dave Malloy, “JACK Alive” is a vibrant evening of life-affirming music, featuring an adventurous group of performers from the Broadway, Downtown, and Brooklyn theater scenes, all celebrating JACK's mission to fuel experiments in art and activism.

 Performers include Great Comet's Brittain Ashford, Nicholas Belton, Nick Choksi, Amber Gray, Grace McLean, and John Murchison; Hadestown composer Anaïs Mitchell; dynamic performers Starr Busby

-(9:30pm ONLY), Helga Davis, Eisa Davis (7pm ONLY), Justin Hicks, Kim Mayo, James Harrison Monaco & Jerome Ellis, Shasta Geaux Pop and Dawn L. Troupe; and host Dave Malloy premiering songs from his forthcoming musical adaptation of Moby-Dick.
+(9:30pm ONLY), Helga Davis, Eisa Davis (7pm ONLY), Kim Mayo, James Harrison Monaco & Jerome Ellis, Shasta Geaux Pop and Dawn L. Troupe; and host Dave Malloy premiering songs from his forthcoming musical adaptation of Moby-Dick.

 $65 Main Dining Room

 $100 Preferred Seating (includes ringside seats, tickets to an upcoming JACK show, a signed poster, music from the performers, and other goodies!)